![]() |

 |

-Authors: F. Cazals and A. Chevallier and T. Dreyfus and C. Le Breton
+Authors: F. Cazals and A. Chevallier and T. Dreyfus

 The description of molecular systems encompasses several aspects (geometry, topology, biophysics), see SBL: terminology and concepts.
-This package solely handles the topology of biomolecules.

-Creating the CS data structure.
+Creating the MCS.

 In both cases, a post-processing step is performed to check that consecutive a.a. in the sequence specification are consecutive by ensuring that the resids are so.

-Editing the CS data structure.
+Editing the MCS.

 Creating maps.